Explainer: Why proposed changes to Hong Kong's extradition law are fuelling protests

 Some opposition politicians say the issue now represents a turning point for the city’s free status.

-Lam and her key officials have been strident in defending the bill both publicly and privately, stressing the need for action in the Taiwan murder and the need to plug a loophole.
+While Lam and her key officials have been strident in defending the bill both publicly and privately, cracks have began to appear in the support base for the law.

+Several pro-Beijing politicians and a senior advisor to Lam said discussion of the bill should be shelved for the time being.

-They also insist broad safeguards mean that anyone at risk of political or religious persecution or who faces torture will not be extradited.
-Likewise, no one who faces the death penalty will be extradited.
+Lam has insisted that broad safeguards mean that anyone at risk of political or religious persecution or who faces torture would not be extradited.
+Likewise, no one who faces the death penalty would be extradited.
 China denies accusations of human rights abuses.

-While they have raised the threshold to serious crimes only, and excluded nine specific economic offences, there is no hint yet that they will actually scrap the plan.
-They have also not announced more extensive consultations given the potentially grave repercussions.

-Chinese officials have also now publicly supported the Hong Kong government in the face of diplomatic pressure, saying it has become a sovereign issue.

-Some opposition politicians believe the Hong Kong government position is finally wavering, however, and Beijing may allow it to climb down if enough people hit the streets.

-Reporting by Greg Torode, James Pomfret and Jessie Pang; Editing by Nick Macfie and Paul Tait
+Reporting by Greg Torode, James Pomfret and Jessie Pang; Editing by Nick Macfie, Paul Tait and Michael Perry